re-innovation/relogger/README.md

 The factor of 1000 converts the voltage to mV so the calculation works correctly.

+The ACS756 has an offset of 1/2 of the supply voltage.
+The gradient is 40mV/A but this is ratio-metric.
+The supply for this unit should be 3.3V.

 ## Temperature Digital

 The 1-wire temeprature sensor DS18B20 is used to measure the temperature.